bakhtin/iroha-sandbox/iroha-transfer-asset/step6.md

-We can now verify that Bob has received our transfer by querying his account balance.
+Let's make sure that Bob received our transfer by sending a query about his account balance.

-Create another file:
+As usual, by creating another file:

 `touch get-account-assets.py`{{execute}}